Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2017-10-26-LIKO-12-Doodle-1-Powder.md

 ---

-The LIKO-12 GPU offers 2 amazing features called _images_ and _imagedatas_,
+The LIKO-12 GPU offers 2 amazing features called _images_ and _imagedatas_:

 - **Images:** They are like sprites (Sprites are actually images internaly), that you can directly draw to the screen, but without being able to edit them.